iva-stolnik/vue-ha-lovelace-connector/README.md

 # Vue 3 Home Assistant Lovelace Custom Component AND Connector
-Create custom cards for HA with Vue!!
+Starter Project - create custom cards for HA with Vue!!

 ## For display of existing Home Assistant cards within a Vue custom component, check the 'dev' branch